-The second contributor is lack of focus.
-Many of us are guilty of succumbing to environmental pressure and we lose focus.
+The second contributor is a lack of focus.
+Many of us are guilty of succumbing to environmental pressure, and we lose focus.
 If we can stay in the present, we will enjoy where we are and what we are doing in the here and now more—and get more done!

 What health habits do you stick to no matter what?